Fallout (franchise): Fallout Online

 Fallout Online (previously known as Project V13) is a canceled project by Interplay and Masthead Studios to develop a Fallout-themed massively multiplayer online game.
 It entered production in 2008.
-In 2009, Bethesda filed a lawsuit against Interplay regarding Project V13, claiming that Interplay has violated their agreement as development has not yet begun on the project.
+In 2009, Bethesda filed a lawsuit against Interplay regarding Project V13, claiming that Interplay has violated their agreement as development had not yet begun on the project.
 On January 2, 2012, Bethesda and Interplay reached a settlement, the terms of which include the cancellation of Fallout Online and transfer of all rights in the franchise to Bethesda.
 Since then, Project V13 has been revived as a completely different project called Mayan Apocalypse, unrelated to Fallout.

 Gameplay

 SPECIAL

-SPECIAL is a character creation and statistics system developed specifically for the Fallout series.
-SPECIAL is an acronym, representing the seven attributes used to define Fallout characters: Strength, Perception, Endurance, Charisma, Intelligence, Agility and Luck.
+SPECIAL is a character creation and statistics system developed for use in the Fallout series.
+"SPECIAL" is an acronym, representing the seven attributes used to define characters': Strength, Perception, Endurance, Charisma, Intelligence, Agility and Luck.
 SPECIAL is heavily based on GURPS, which was originally intended to be the character system used in the game.

 The SPECIAL system involves the following sets of key features: